M-O-S-E-S/mgm-node/README.md

 ## Ubuntu / Centos 6
 Note that the version of python-requests on Ubuntu is outdated on Ubuntu 12.04, so you must either acquire the required package, or run on a newer version of Ubuntu.

+On centos, all requisite packages at appropriate versions are present in EPEL

 ### Required Packages

 python-cherrypy python-psutil python-requests